1. Previous: Chapter 15

 “Of course!” he cried, “I forgot to add a branch to the when conditional for the new SupportRequest type!”
 He would have slapped his forehead, but his flipper couldn’t reach his head.

-Instead of waiting for a customer to report a problem with his code, it’d be great if Kotlin could tell him right away, with a compile-time error message.
-In other words, if he forgets to add a branch to a when, he’d love to know before the code ever runs - and well before any customer could be affected!
+What if Kotlin could tell him right away, with a compile-time error message?
+In other words, if he forgets to add a branch to a when, he’d love to know before the code ever runs—and well before any customer could be affected!
+Thankfully, Kotlin has a feature that can solve this problem!

 Introduction to Sealed Types

 As you might recall, when a conditional accounts for every possible case, then we say that the conditional is exhaustive.
 As we saw back in Chapter 5, we can use enum classes to ensure that our when conditionals are exhaustive.
-For example, if Cecil wants to describe the different sizes of ice packages, he could write something like this:

 when (size) {